NooraHealth/sync-turn-whatsapp-attachments/README.md

       - read and write permissions for Actions

 3. Configure the repository secrets on GitHub.
-   1. Copy and paste the contents of secrets/andhra_pradesh_ccp.yml into a secret named "ANDHRA_PRADESH_CCP".
+   1. Copy and paste the contents of secrets/slack_token.txt into a secret named "SLACK_TOKEN".
-   2. Copy and paste the contents of secrets/andhra_pradesh_mlhp.yml into a secret named "ANDHRA_PRADESH_MLHP".
+   2. Copy and paste the contents of secrets/service_account_key_raw.json into a secret named "SERVICE_ACCOUNT_KEY_RAW".
-   3. Copy and paste the contents of secrets/slack_token.txt into a secret named "SLACK_TOKEN".
+   3. Copy and paste the contents of secrets/service_account_key_analytics.json into a secret named "SERVICE_ACCOUNT_KEY_ANALYTICS".
-   4. Copy and paste the contents of secrets/bigquery_service_account_key.json into a secret named "SERVICE_ACCOUNT_KEY".
+   4. Copy and paste the contents of secrets/turn_auth.json into a secret named "TURN_HEADERS".
    5. Copy and paste the contents of secrets/gh_pat.txt into a secret named "GH_PAT".